Mitma: Political use

 Because the ethnic Inca were outnumbered by the population they ruled over by 100 to 1, there were many political systems they employed to control their conquered people.
 The mitma policy was one method that involved planned transfers of entire populations to regions that were less developed or had a high degree of rebellions or uprisings.
 Inhabitants of provinces that were loyal were moved and resettled in new or hostile territories, while rebellious villages were moved to consolidated regions.
 By using such methods, the ethnic Inca were able to help diminish resistance to the Inca nobility.
 Outside of Cuzco, much of the Inca government consisted of Inca officials that supervised a hierarchy of hereditary ethnic lords who were drafted into state service.
 The mitma system was effective because instead of trying to invent new governments, they just shuffled about existing ethnic groups.

 The Inca kept great tabs on their populace in order to ensure that challenges to their authority did not occur.
 This included keeping detailed documentation, such as a census of the population, once they had been resettled.
-Once in their new settlement places, the mitmas participants received land to plant crops and raise livestock, as well as to build houses.
-By doing this, the Inca allowed mitma populations to reproduce their original social and production structure.
+Once in their new settlement places, the mitmas participants were given full access to state storehouses for a period of two years, and native populations were expected to provide for them.
+By doing this, the Inca provided the means for mitma populations to achieve economic self sufficiency, andallowed mitma populations to reproduce their original social and production structure.
 Another way they kept the population in check was by having strict punishments for lawbreakers.
 If a resettled person tried to return to his native home, he was tortured.
 If he attempted to do so a second-time, the offender was executed.
 In addition, the Inca kept resettled elites in check by promoting them to bureaucratic positions in order to keep them dependent on imperial systems and ideologies for their own prestige and status.